gmum/dl-mo-2021/README.md

 * [Main Spreadsheet](https://docs.google.com/spreadsheets/d/1tSO1ZlILxmD0LuMFZ3GLyJmtiJgMnJg0okkA43N_9AU/edit?usp=sharing)

-## Goals
+## Goal

-* Excite you and inform you about where deep learning is going
+* Understand challenges that deep learning faces

+* Understand key classes of solutions to these challenges

+    - Hands-on experience applying transfer learning models

-* Hands-on experience applying some of the most important state-of-the-art models
+* Understand of the important reserch directions that will shape the future of deep learning

+    - Read and discuss papers

+    - Reproduce one paper as a project

 ## Tentative Outline